MENU

 ACADEMIC QUADRANGLE COURTYARD

-The AQ Courtyard in the center of campus features open grass areas, seating around a reflection pond, and public art including an Indigenous ceremonial canoe.
+The Academic Quadrangle Courtyard in the centre of campus features open grass areas, seating, a reflection pond, and public art including an Indigenous ceremonial canoe.
 It is a well-used space for outdoor classrooms, summer camps for kids, exercise classes, picnics and the annual staff and faculty BBQ.
-It is open to the public 24/7, year-round and is a well used green space for the adjacent UniverCity residential community.
-The courtyard also has wheelchair access making it an accessible greenspace.
+It is open to the public 24/7, year-round and is a well-used green space for the adjacent UniverCity residential community.
+The courtyard is wheelchair accessible.

 Community Gardens